Arashpirak/APresizer/README.md

-# ArashPirakResizer
+# ArashPirak👨‍💻Resizer
 Image Resizer App for Windows 64-bit
+Image Resizer App for Windows 64-bit
 Overview
-This Windows app allows users to resize images to their desired dimensions quickly and easily.
-Ideal for preparing images for web use, emails, or projects, the app supports popular formats like JPEG, PNG, BMP, and GIF.
+This Windows app allows users to resize images quickly and easily, making it ideal for preparing images for web use, emails, or projects.
+With support for popular formats like JPEG, PNG, BMP, and GIF, the app streamlines the resizing process for multiple images at once.

-Features
+Key Features

-Easy-to-use Interface

-Customizable Resizing

-Batch Processing

-High-Quality Output
+Quick and Easy Resizing: Resize images to your desired dimensions with minimal effort.
+Batch Processing: Process multiple images simultaneously, saving you time and effort.
+Custom Output: Output images are renamed for easier identification.
 How It Works

-Automatic Folder Creation: On the first run, the app creates two folders:

-input_images: Place images to be resized here.

-resized_images: Resized images will be saved here.

-Simple Workflow: Users only need to place their images in the input_images folder.
-The resized images will appear in the resized_images folder after processing.
+Users can select individual files or folders to resize.
+The resized images will be saved automatically, with custom naming to distinguish them from the originals.

+System Requirements
+OS: Windows 10 or later (64-bit)
+Installation
+Download the latest release from GitHub.
+Launch the app and start resizing your images.

+How It Works
+Choose Images/Folders: Select individual images or an entire folder using the "Choose Images" or "Choose Folder" buttons.
+Set Size: Enter the desired maximum image size (in KB) in the text box.
+Start Resizing: Click "Start Resizing" to resize the selected images.
+Resized images are saved with "_resized" in their filenames, while smaller images are copied without resizing.
 System Requirements
 OS: Windows 10 or later (64-bit)